sgaliamov/distance/readme.md

 ## Requirements

-* The system must be written in C#.
 * It must be possible to set a maximum distance.
 * It must be possible to set a maximum number of results.
 * Results should be ordered by distance.